 You are to implement a single player version of this game.
 Two cards will be displayed, and the user will place a bet on whether the next card will fall in between the two cards.
-If the third card does fall between the first two cards, then the user will win their bet (2); otherwise, they lose their bet (2) User input for the following example is susan, 100, 1, y, 2 and n.
-I used a different shuffling algorithm than described further on for the output below.
+If the third card does fall between the first two cards, then the user will win their bet (2); otherwise, they lose their bet (2) User input for the following example is susan, 100, 1, y, 5 and n.